tbetcke/hpc_lecture_notes/hpc_lecture_notes/2022-assignment_4.md

 given by the function $g$; for interior points, the value will be one of the entries of the solution vector $\mathbf{x}$.

-An example of 3D plotting in matplotlib can be in the [sparse PDE example](sparse_linalg_pde.ipynb) from earlier in the course.
+An example of 3D plotting in matplotlib can be found in the [sparse PDE example](sparse_linalg_pde.ipynb) from earlier in the course.

 ### Part 3: comparing solvers and preconditioners
 In this section, your task is to evaluate the performance of various matrix-vector solvers.